 Greeters get stationed at different locations around the church campus.
 A greeter can be in the parking lot, at the front door, or assigned to various entry points.

 Their purpose is to welcome new people to the church.
-A smile and friendly hello can go a long way in making a person feel accepted.
+A smile and a friendly hello can go a long way in making a person feel accepted.

 4. Church Welcome Videos

 Looking for new and innovative ways to welcome visitors to your church?
 Worship service greetings don't have to be limited to addresses from the pulpit.
-One great option is to play church welcome videos before worship while members and guests gather.
-These videos are colorful, upbeat and accompanied by music, creating a welcoming atmosphere for all.
+One excellent option is to play church welcome videos before worship while members and guests gather.

 To make things even easier, Vanco has created a YouTube playlist filled with videos you can play on your projector at church.

 From welcomes to countdowns, prayers, offerings, and informational guides, our team is hard at work creating resources that will help turn visitors into members.
-Subscribe to Vanco's channel to get access to the latest videos.
+Subscribe to Vanco's YouTube channel to get access to the latest videos.

 5. Welcome Center